-Water Share Purchase and Leaseback Agreement - H3O
+Water Share Purchase and Leaseback Agreement - WSP

 On June 17, 2014, the District entered into a water share purchase and leaseback agreement with H3O LLC (H3O).
-Principals of H3O also serve on the District's board of directors.
 Under this agreement, H3O funded the \$1,000,000 settlement with Valley Bank and Trust on the District's behalf.
-As a result, the District conveyed its original 17 Brantner Share certificates to H3O, and the District agrees to lease consumable water from H3O at a rate of \$350 per acre foot per year.
-The lease rate shall be adjusted at every five-year interval during the term of the lease by the local Consumer Price Index or a comparable index.
-The term of the lease will continue for as long as H3O owns the Brantner Shares and will terminate when and to the extent H3O sells all or a portion of the shares.
-The District has first right of refusal upon H3O's decision to sell the shares, on the same terms and price H3O offers to any third party.
-An assignment and consent to assignment on May 14, 2019 amended the lease rate to \$650 per acre foot per year and to the take or pay lease condition with respect to the entire 130 acre feet of Brantner Water available in a calendar year, such that, in addition to the lease fee due for the water diverted, a lease fee for the shortfall, if any, will be due annually.
+As a result, the District conveyed its original 17 Brantner Share certificates to H3O, and the District agreed to lease consumable water from H3O at a rate of \$350 per acre foot per year.
+On May 14, 2019, an assignment and consent to assignment of the Water Share Purchase and Leaseback Agreement was executed with WSP, the successor entity to H3O.
+Principals of WSP also serve on the District's board of directors.
+The assignment amended the lease rate to \$650 per acre foot per year, including the take or pay lease condition with respect to the entire 130 acre feet of Brantner Water available in a calendar year, such that, in addition to the lease fee due for the water diverted, a lease fee for the shortfall, if any, will be due annually.
+The term of the lease will continue for as long as WSP owns the Brantner Shares and will terminate when and to the extent WSP sells all or a portion of the shares.
+The District has first right of refusal upon WSP's decision to sell the shares, on the same terms and price WSP offers to any third party.

-Water Lease Agreements - H3O
+Water Lease Agreements - WSP